Joe Young (basketball)

-Joseph Michael Young (born June 27, 1992) is an American professional basketball player for Napoli of the Italian Lega Basket Serie A. The son of former National Basketball Association (NBA) player Michael Young, he played college basketball with the Houston Cougars and later the Oregon Ducks.
+Joseph Michael Young (born June 27, 1992) is an American professional basketball player for the Qingdao Eagles of the Chinese Basketball Association (CBA).
+The son of former National Basketball Association (NBA) player Michael Young, he played college basketball with the Houston Cougars and later the Oregon Ducks.
 Young earned third-team All-American honors and was named conference player of the year in the Pac-12 as a senior with Oregon in 2015.
 He was selected by the Indiana Pacers in the second round of the 2015 NBA draft with the 43rd overall pick.

 High school career

-Young attended Yates High School under Greg Wise, where he averaged 27.5 points, 4.1 rebounds, 4.4 steals and 3.8 assists per game as a senior to help lead the Lions to a perfect 34-0 record and the No. 1 national ranking in final polls from USA Today, MaxPreps and Rivals.com.
+Young attended Yates High School under Greg Wise, where he averaged 27.5 points, 4.1 rebounds, 4.4 steals and 3.8 assists per game as a senior to help lead the Lions to a perfect 34–0 record and the No. 1 national ranking in final polls from USA Today, MaxPreps and Rivals.com.
 In the process, he was named to the Parade All-America Third-Team, the Texas Gatorade Boys’ Basketball Player of the Year and the Class 4A Texas Association of Basketball Coaches All-State Team.
 Yates ended up winning their second straight State Championship with Young winning the Most Valuable Player of the state final award.